cheeyeo/cheeyeo.github.io/_posts/2025-08-04-triton-server-sagemaker-ai-inference.md

 After the model is deployed, we create an **endpoint config** using **client.create_endpoint_config** where we specify the inference instance type and number of instances to launch.
 We create the inference endpoint using **sm_client.create_endpoint**.

-Note that the IAM role used to create the model needs to assume the **sagemaker.amazonaws.com** trust policy have IAM permissions of **AmazonSageMakerFullAccess**.
+Note that the IAM role used to create the model needs to assume the **sagemaker.amazonaws.com** trust policy and have IAM permissions of **AmazonSageMakerFullAccess**.
 Even though this policy allows for S3 access to any bucket with sagemaker in its name, I was unable to create a deployment successfully due to permission issues.
 I ended up adding extra inline policy to grant permission to access the target bucket where we uploaded the model repository TAR file.

 When completed, the endpoint would show as being **InService** as shown in the screenshots below.

 ![Sagemaker Model](/assets/img/triton/sagemaker/sagemaker_model.png)
 ![Sagemaker Endpoint](/assets/img/triton/sagemaker/sagemaker_endpoint.png)